salesforce-ux/design-system/README.md

 In this example we can see that `.slds-button_brand` must be applied to a `.slds-button`, which, in turn, must be applied to a `button, a, span`.

 It's important to know that `slds-button_brand` will only be associated to the button component via this `@restrict` chain.
-Each rule uses its `@restrict` to declare its place in the hierarchy - **it is not the the file that tells us to which component a selector belongs**
+Each rule uses its `@restrict` to declare its place in the hierarchy - **it is not the file that tells us to which component a selector belongs**.

 For a more complex example, see: https://github.com/salesforce-ux/design-system-internal/blob/summer-17/ui/components/combobox/base/_index.scss